microsoft/playwright/docs/src/test-reporters-js.md

 ### GitHub Actions annotations and summary

-You can use the built in `github` reporter to get automatic failure annotations when running in GitHub actions as well as a summary of the test run.
+You can use the built in `github` reporter to get automatic failure annotations when running in GitHub actions as well as a [summary](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/) of the problematic tests.

 :::note
 All other reporters work on GitHub Actions as well, but do not provide annotations.